microsoft/reverse-proxy/docs/docfx/articles/configproviders.md

 Proxy configuration can be loaded programatically from the source of your choosing by implementing an [IProxyConfigProvider](xref:Microsoft.ReverseProxy.Abstractions.IProxyConfigProvider).

 ## Structure
-An [IProxyConfigProvider](xref:Microsoft.ReverseProxy.Abstractions.IProxyConfigProvider) has a single method `GetConfig()` that returns an [IProxyConfig](xref:Microsoft.ReverseProxy.Abstractions.IProxyConfig) instance.
-The IProxyConfig instance provides a list of the current routes and clusters, as well as an `IChangeToken` to notify the proxy when this information is out of date and should be reloaded by calling `GetConfig()` again.
+[IProxyConfigProvider](xref:Microsoft.ReverseProxy.Abstractions.IProxyConfigProvider) has a single method `GetConfig()` that returns an [IProxyConfig](xref:Microsoft.ReverseProxy.Abstractions.IProxyConfig) instance.
+The IProxyConfig has lists of the current routes and clusters, as well as an `IChangeToken` to notify the proxy when this information is out of date and should be reloaded by calling `GetConfig()` again.

 ### Routes
 The routes section is an ordered list of route matches and their associated configuration.
 A route requires at least the following fields: